 Let's now view the TIN in a 3D environment using a scene.

-- □ Navigate to the Catalog Tab.
-Click on Maps. - □ Right-click on Map1 then select Convert to Scene.
+- □ Navigate to the View tab followed by Catalog Pane.
+Click on Maps. - Right-click on your map layer then select Convert followed by Convert to Local Scene.
 This will convert your map to a scene.